DevikalyanDas/Object-Recognition-Numpy/README.md

 # Object-Recognition-Numpy
-Object Recognition using different Histogram and distance function
+Object Recognition using different Histogram and distance functions